ojeda-e/old.ojeda-e.github.io/_posts/2021-08-08-Considerations-curvature-MD-simulations-PartII.md

 </center>
 <br>
-Since the scientific question behind calculating membrane curvature in membrane-protein systems is: _What is the curvature induced by the protein?_ the trajectory obtained as a result of our MD simulations requires some additional processing.
+Since the scientific question behind calculating membrane curvature in membrane-protein systems is what is the _membrane curvature induced by the protein_, the trajectory obtained as a result of our MD simulations requires some additional processing.
 In this way we guarantee that the calculated curvature is relative to the protein, and therefore, can be associated to the curvature